 Different Types of Contracts Based on Performance

-A contract specifies all the terms on which both the parties had mutually agreed while entering into an agreement.
-Until the expiry or termination of that contract, neither parties are allowed to defy the terms.
+A contract specifies all the terms on which both the parties had mutually agreed while agreeing.
+Until the expiry or termination of that contract, neither party contracts are allowed to defy the terms.
 They are bound to perform and abide by the contract provisions.

 Here are the different types of contracts classified on a performance basis: